Glenn Dicterow

 NEW YORK TIMES

-One of today's most illustrious violinists, Glenn Dicterow is well known to audiences throughout Europe and North America, both as an orchestral soloist and a recitalist.
-He appears frequently throughout Europe, the United States, Canada, Mexico, South America, Japan, Korea and China with orchestras such as the New York Philharmonic, Baltimore Symphony, Grand Rapids Symphony, Hong Kong Philharmonic, Indianapolis Symphony, Leipzig Gewandhaus Orchestra, London Symphony, Los Angeles Philharmonic, Montreal Symphony, National Symphony, San Diego Symphony, and the San Francisco Symphony, to name a few.
+One of today’s most illustrious violinists, Glenn Dicterow is well known to audiences throughout Europe and North America, both as an orchestral soloist and a recitalist.
+He appears frequently throughout Europe, the United States, Canada, Mexico, South America, Japan, Korea, and China, with orchestras such as the Baltimore Symphony, Birmingham Symphony, Grand Rapids Symphony, Hong Kong Philharmonic, Indianapolis Symphony, Kansas City Symphony, Leipzig Gewandhaus Orchestra, London Symphony, Los Angeles Philharmonic, Mexico City Symphony, Montreal Symphony, National Symphony, New York Philharmonic, Omaha Symphony, San Diego Symphony, San Francisco Symphony, and the Shanghai Philharmonic, to name a few.
+Upcoming chamber music highlights include the California Institute of Chamber Music and the Chamber Music Society of Fort Worth, as well as being the featured leader of the New Century Chamber Orchestra in San Francisco.
+Concerto engagements include a residency at the Texas Music Festival and a performance with the University of Southern California Symphony at Disney Hall in Los Angeles.

-An active teacher, Glenn Dicterow serves on the faculties of The Juilliard School and the Manhattan School of Music.
-He and his wife, violist Karen Dreyfus, are founding members of The Lyric Piano Quartet, currently in residence at Queens College.
+An active teacher, Mr. Dicterow serves on the faculties of The Juilliard School and the Manhattan School of Music.
+He and his wife, violist Karen Dreyfus, are founding members of The Lyric Piano Quartet, recently in residence at Queens College, and the Amerigo Trio.
+He is also a founding member of the Dicterow-DeMaine-Biegel Piano Trio, which was recently formed in 2013 with esteemed colleagues Robert DeMaine and Jeffrey Biegel.

-A top prizewinner in many international competitions, Mr. Dicterow is a graduate of The Juilliard School, where he was a student of Ivan Galamian.
-Other teachers include Jascha Heifetz, Henryk Szerying, Manuel Compinsky, Eudice Shapiro and Naoum Blinder.
+A top prizewinner in many international competitions, Glenn Dicterow is a graduate of The Juilliard School, where he was a student of Ivan Galamian.
+Other teachers include Jascha Heifetz, Henryk Szerying, Manuel Compinsky, Eudice Shapiro, and Naoum Blinder.

 Documents